sassiddhik/SmartPackageLocker/Readme.md

 ```
 ---

-# The application follows clean architecture principle and coding best practices using solid pinciple and design patterns.
+ The application follows clean architecture principle and coding best practices using solid pinciple and design patterns.

 # SOLID PRINCIPLE
---S single responsibility implemented to all class level.
+- S single responsibility implemented to all class level.
---O open/Close principle impleneted to classes must allow only for extension instead of modification.
+- O open/Close principle impleneted to classes must allow only for extension instead of modification.
---L not used
+- L not used
---I Interface has only relevant prop.
+- I Interface has only relevant prop.
---D Dependecy Injection implemented.
+- D Dependecy Injection implemented.

 ---

 # DESIGN PATTERN
---Repository pattern
+- Repository pattern
---Singleton pattern
+- Singleton pattern
---Factory pattern
+- Factory pattern
---Strategy pattern
+- Strategy pattern